schumadi/nd025-disaster-response/README.md

     * Exports the final model as a pickle file
 - This README file
 - notebooks: Contains exploratory jupyter notebooks not necessary for this project
-- nd025-disaster-response.yaml: A yaml-file to set up a AWS SagemakerStudio Conda environment
+- nd025-disaster-response.yaml: A yaml-file specifiying the requirements for this project.
+Can also be used to set up an AWS Sagemaker-Studio Conda environment.

 ### Instructions
 1. Run the following commands in the project's root directory to set up your database and model.